Beef, Main

 Table of Contents

-Whenever I get the chance to purchase steak, this is one of my go-to recipes that I use when I’m not feeling a traditional seared steak (you know, the ones basted with herbed butter?)
+Whenever I get the chance to purchase steak, this is one of my go-to recipes that I use when I’m not feeling a traditional seared steak (you know, the ones basted with butter?)

 This dish is composed of two parts: the steak itself (marinated in a delicious sauce), and the Thai dipping sauce (nam jim jeaw).
 The two are an absolute perfect match for each other; which combines the smokiness of the beef with the tangy, aromatic, and spicy flavors of the Thai sauce.